chrisgrieser/nvim-chainsaw/README.md

 ## Installation
 **Requirements**
-- nvim 0.10 or higher.
+- nvim 0.10+
-- Recommended: Treesitter parser for the respective languages to enable [smart variable identification](#smart-variable-detection) and [smart insertion location](#smart-insertion-location).
+- Treesitter parser for the languages you with this plugin

 ```lua
 -- lazy.nvim